aliakseihuk/100-days-of-code/r1-log.md

 #### Great battle against css

 I was strong.
 I've done it.
 I implemented basic cool styles and finished all logic.
 Tomorrow is going to be very interesting cause I am going to deploy my app

+### R1D9
+#### the first 0.1 release day

+OMG!!!
+I am so excited!
+GH pages, I like you.
+It's so easy to deploy react apps.
+And [link](https://basecoplan.github.io/word-game/) to the app, ofcourse.